daniel-werner/tracy/README.md

 The main goal of this application is to learn the Laravel framework.

 ### Demo
-Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info), for demo purposes please use the following credentials:
+Demo application can be found on the following address: [tracy.wernerd.info](https://tracy.wernerd.info), for demo purposes please use the following credentials: